 Antihistamines

-Medications like hydroxyzine and diphenhydramine are sedating antidepressants that may help some people with generalized anxiety.
-Since these medications have significant anticholinergic effects they should be used with caution in older patients and their effectiveness for most people is modest.
+Medications like hydroxyzine and diphenhydramine are sedating antihistamines that may help some people with generalized anxiety.
+Since these medications have significant anticholinergic effects they should be used with caution in older patients.
+Hydroxyzine is more likely to be effective, in fact it is FDA approved for “relief of anxiety and tension associated with psychoneurosis,” which is probably something like what we now call generalized anxiety.

 Beta Blockers